NinjaRMM/backend-interview-project-app-template/INSTRUCTIONS.md

 ## Feature Requirements

-- Create a simple data model for Devices and the Services associated with them.
+- Implement a simple data model and persistence for Devices and the Services associated with them.
 - Implement endpoints and logic for the following.
   - Add, Delete (no edits) for Devices.
 Duplicate Devices should not be allowed.
   - Add, Delete (no edits) for Services and their cost.
 Duplicate Services should not be allowed.
   - Add, Delete (no edits) for Services assigned to a Device.
   - Calculate the total cost of the services depending on Services used by a Device.

-    &emsp;&emsp;&emsp;Example:
+    **Example**:
-    Customer with 2 Windows and 3 Mac, with the following services:
+    Customer with 2 Windows and 3 Macs, with the following Services:

     | Device Type | Antivirus | Backup | Screen Share |
     |-------------|-----------|--------|--------------|